Tillaine/studySpot/README.md

 Ensure that you have node installed
-Create a mongo database called spots run npm install seed database by using temp data in app.js V2 or use form @ /spots/new run npm start from command line
+Create a mongo database called spots run npm install seed database by using temp data in app.js app or use form @ /spots/new run npm start from command line
 ##Prerequisites
 (node & NPM )[https://www.npmjs.com/get-npm]